hl7au/au-fhir-core/input/pagecontent/sex-and-gender.md

 AU Core places *Must Support* on some concepts and inherits sex and gender related elements localised in AU Base, which has considered the logical data element models provided by [HL7 International’s Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1 specification](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/).

-The table below provides an overview of the sex and gender concepts that are included in AU Core by definition, or by reference to AU Base.
+The table below provides an overview of the sex and gender concepts that are included in AU Core by definition, or through reference to AU Base.

 **Legend:**